 Proposing or modifying a course for the TTU General Education core

-Courses to be added to the TTU General Education core follow a special process within the university’s standard curriculum approval process, and are considered for approval annually by a TBR General Education committee.
-Any substantive changes to courses (e.g., new title, modified content, etc.) already in the core should also be approved by the GEC prior to the standard curricular process.
+Courses to be added to the TTU General Education core follow a special process within the university’s standard curriculum approval process.
+Any substantive changes to courses (e.g., new title, modified content, etc.) already in the core should also be approved by the General Education Committee prior to the standard course approval process.

-2. For new courses to be added to the General Education, but not primarily or exclusively for that purpose:
+For new courses to be added to the General Education core, but not exclusively for that purpose:

 Proposals must reach the GEC chair no later than two weeks before the next regularly scheduled meeting.
-Because the TBR General Education Committee considers such proposals once annually in October, to allow time for potential revisions, clarifications, etc., proposals to be considered at the September GEC meeting should be submitted before the end of the preceding academic year.
+Proposals to be considered at the September GEC meeting should be submitted before the end of the preceding academic year.

 Effective Date for Courses Added to the Core

 New and existing courses proposed for addition to the TTU General Education Core do not fulfill General Education requirements until fully approved at the university level.
 General Education requirements may not be met retroactively with credit earned in an existing course before its approval for addition to the core.